billwallis/billwallis.github.io/index.md

 <span style="color:grey" size=1>[https://github.com/Bilbottom/vba-projects/tree/main/personal-toolkit](https://github.com/Bilbottom/vba-projects/tree/main/personal-toolkit)</span>

 Excel will never go away...
-So let's enriched it with some quality-of-life features wrapped up into a handy custom ribbon tab (in addition to the millions of features that Excel already has)
+So let's enriched it with some quality-of-life features wrapped up into a handy custom ribbon tab (in addition to the millions of features that Excel already has).

 [//]: # (Uncomment once the repo is no longer private)